-Want to inspire friends, brag about being awesome or generally share details of a ride or performance with friends, then Strava has social sharing covered.
-It has a quick button to share on Facebook however the typical share icon will allow to broadcast your performance on all the other typical apps, quite handy if you have group chats on apps like WhatsApp.
+Want to inspire friends, brag about being awesome or generally share details of a ride or performance with friends?
+Then Strava has social sharing covered.
+It has a quick button to share on Facebook however the typical share icon will allow to broadcast your performance on all the other usual apps, quite handy if you have group chats on apps like WhatsApp.

 Regardless of whether you want to communicate with friends and other people or just keep things quiet, Strava makes you competitive.
 You see a time, and you want to beat it.
 Whether you want to beat one of your own times, a challenge or a KOM, there is always something to aim for.
 New to cycling or a seasoned veteran, Strava can increase your enthusiasm to get back out and pedal your little legs off.
 We like thousands of other cyclist’s love using Strava and think you just might too.

 An avid user of Strava is our very own Gary Blesson, and he regularly records and updates his rides in the UK and further afield.
 If you want to have a go beating his times, you can see where he has set a few records - he has a KOM that you can try to beat as well!

 If you do decide to use the app, make sure to start your rides away from your house.
 Your profile details can include information about your bike, and sadly someone can see that you have a nice bike and where you start every ride from, so by putting two and two together they find the perfect place to potentially steal a nice bike from.

 So - is Strava the best app out there?
 It has some great features, and the KOM is something we absolutely love.
 But the only way to find out for yourself is to give it a go!